sebadob/hiqlite/README.md

     - on a leader node, the client will not even bother with using networking
     - on a non-leader node, it will automatically switch over to a network connection so the request is forwarded and initiated on the current Raft leader
+- strongly consistent, replicated `execute` queries with returning statement through the Raft
+    - you can either get a raw handle to the custom `RowOwned` struct
+    - or you can map the `RETURNING` statement to an existing struct
 - consistent read / select queries on leader
 - transaction executes
 - simple `String` batch executes